jessy-lua/gamesense-lua-helper/README.md

 # gamesense-lua-helper README

 Add support to identifier of js code in panorama.loadstring of gamesense LUA api.
-Alos add panorama.js and gamesense lua code snippets
+As also this add panorama.js and gamesense lua code snippets

 ## Features
 ![feature 1](images/feature-1.png)